ibiscp/Vehicle-Detection-and-Tracking/README.md

 <p align="center"><img src="output_images/SlidingWindow.png"/></p>

 ## Find cars and heatmap image
-After all functions implemented, it is possible to git an image as input, extract the features using the sliding window, classify it with the trained classifier and plot the boxes were the classifier identified as vehicle.
+After all functions implemented, it is possible to get an image as input, extract the features using the sliding window, classify it with the trained classifier and plot the boxes where the classifier identified as vehicle.

 <p align="center"><img src="output_images/Carsfound.png"/></p>